FIN392/Raspberry/My_Raspberry_installation/README.md

 # My Raspberry installation:<br>How I install my Raspberry Pi?

-The goal is to do a installation of a Raspberry Pi step by step.
+The goal is to do the installation of a Raspberry Pi step by step.

 Please, send me your comments, critics, doubts, requests or sues.